Aarhus University By-laws

 Employer panels and advisory panels

-.-(1) For each faculty, following a recommendation by the dean, the rector appoints one or more employer panels consisting of external members.
+Section 21.-(1) For each faculty, on the recommendation of the dean, the rector appoints one or more employer panels consisting of external members.
 Together, the members must have experience with, and insight into, the degree programmes and the labour market for which they prepare graduates.

 Subsection (2) The university ensures dialogue between the employer panels and the university regarding the quality of its degree programmes and their relevance to society, and includes the employer panels in the development of new and existing degree programmes and the development of new methods of teaching and evaluation.